Key Takeaway

 - Is the extra weight loss from 12.5mg over 10mg worth the cost and side effects?

 - The incremental gain (approximately 0.5 to 1 percentage point over 10mg) is modest in clinical trial terms.
-However, for individual patients who have plateaued at 10mg, the "plateau-breaking" effect often produces meaningful additional loss that goes beyond the average increment.
+But for individual patients who have plateaued at 10mg, the "plateau-breaking" effect often produces meaningful additional loss that goes beyond the average increment.
 The value depends on your specific situation and goals.

 - Why is 12.5mg not a commonly discussed dose in clinical trials?